qiujames/qiujames.github.io/_posts/2022-06-23-tabbed-content-in-mm.md

 to that indentation will be perserved in the final output.
 {: .notice--info}

-And then drop-in the gallery include in the body where you'd like it to appear.
+And then drop-in the tablist include in the body where you'd like it to appear.

 | Include Parameter | Required | Description                                                                                                                                                       | Default                                                                      |
 | ----------------- | -------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------- |